094459/newsletter-oss-projects/README.md

 **s3-connector-for-pytorch**

 [s3-connector-for-pytorch](https://aws-oss.beachgeek.co.uk/3gw) the Amazon S3 Connector for PyTorch delivers high throughput for PyTorch training jobs that access or store data in Amazon S3.
 Using the S3 Connector for PyTorch automatically optimises performance when downloading training data from and writing checkpoints to Amazon S3, eliminating the need to write your own code to list S3 buckets and manage concurrent requests.
 Amazon S3 Connector for PyTorch provides implementations of PyTorch's dataset primitives that you can use to load training data from Amazon S3.
 It supports both map-style datasets for random data access patterns and iterable-style datasets for streaming sequential data access patterns.
 The S3 Connector for PyTorch also includes a checkpointing interface to save and load checkpoints directly to Amazon S3, without first saving to local storage. (#181)

+### Application integration and middleware

+**dynamomq**

+[dynamomq](https://aws-oss.beachgeek.co.uk/3j1) is a project from Yuichi Watanabe that provides a message queuing library that leverages the features of DynamoDB to achieve high scalability, reliability, and cost efficiency.
+Notably, its ability to dynamically edit message order and attributes enables flexible adaptation to application requirements.
+Compared to existing solutions, DynamoMQ offers ease of management for developers while providing the reliability of fully managed services like Amazon SQS.
+It also encompasses key functionalities expected from a message queue, such as concurrent processing with multiple goroutines, Dead Letter Queues, and ensuring FIFO (First In, First Out) order. (#183)

 ### Data & Big Data